boturnbow/monarisa/_posts/2020-03-27-beam-sockets-fore-hatches.md

 ## Bow Light

-I installed the base for my Navisafe [bow light](https://www.duckworks.com/product-p/nav-340.htm).
+I also installed the base for my Navisafe [bow light](https://www.duckworks.com/product-p/nav-340.htm) to the pad that I previously glued on.

 ![Painting Done](/assets/images/bow-light.jpg)